Oregu/untyped/README.md

 -----------
 - No explicit parentheses
 - No Clojure syntax (lambdas)
-- Run backwards (generate combinators, for example 'eater' Fx=F)
+- Run backwards (generate combinators, for example 'eater' Fx=F, if one exist)